libgdx/libgdx.github.io/_pages/community/jams.md

 # Upcoming
 If you want to stay up to date – join the official [libGDX Discord](/community/discord/)!

-## September 2023
-Special Halloween/Horror Jam
-No suggestions or voting.
-All games must include the special theme.
-All other Jam rules apply.
-Jam: 17th – 23rd

 ## December 2023
 Jam Suggestions: 3rd – 5th
 Jam Voting: 7th – 9th